SethPoulsen/scaffolded-writing/README.md

 ### Setup

-You'll need Python 3.9 to run this locally.
-(Earlier versions of Python might work too, but I haven't tested them myself.)
+You'll need Python 3.9 to run this locally. (other versions of Python might work too, but I haven't tested them myself.)

+1. Clone the repository
+2. run `pip install -r requirements.txt`.
+3. Run `python flask_app.py`
-Clone the repository, then run `pip install -r requirements.txt`.
-Next, run `python flask_app.py`, go to http://localhost:5000/, and you should be able to start playing with the tool.
+4. Go to http://localhost:5000/, and you should be able to start playing with the tool.
 Enjoy!